Amos47/2400/Chapter1/README.md

-This is the READ.ME for Chapter 1.
+This is the README.md for Chapter 1.